Brew tips and recipes

 Coffee basics

-The grind greatly effects the quality of your brew.
+The grind level greatly affects the quality of your brew.
 Once coffee is ground, it ages much faster.
-Grinding just before you brew prolongs the life of your beans, and offers a delicious cup!
+Grinding just before you brew and at the right level prolongs the life of your beans, and offers a delicious cup!

-This seems meticulous, but its easy to get the hang of.
 Weighing out your coffee beans and water to keep a consistent ratio is key to brewing a delicious cup every time.
+The easiest way to do this is to use a kitchen scale.
+Don't worry, you'll get the hang of it, and will LOVE the results.

 Manual Pour Over